ghortat/hortatos/README.md

 # hortatos
-This is where i edit this document to try out github
+This is where I edit this document to try out github

 This is the 2nd version of the file